The Loop Closing on Itself: How We Got Cited by ChatGPT (and It Brought Real Users)

 56 → 91

-The audit found that:
+The audit found:

-- No FAQ section or schema markup
+- No FAQ schema markup

 - No comparison pages

-- Zero social proof visible to AI crawlers
+- Zero social proof visible to crawlers

 56